Brown Pelican Skull Replica

 - Additional information

 Brown Pelican Skull Replica measures 16.6 inches.
 Brown Pelican Skull Replica is museum quality polyurethane cast.
+2-part skull (separate cranium & jaw).
 Made in USA.
-Pelecanus occidentalis is the scientific name.
-California Academy of Sciences specimen.
+Cast of Original California Academy of Sciences specimen.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 The nominate subspecies in its breeding plumage has a white head with a yellowish wash on the crown.
 The nape and neck are dark maroon brown.
 The upper sides of the neck have white lines along the base of the gular pouch, and the lower fore neck has a pale yellowish patch.
 The male and female are similar, but the female is slightly smaller.